-Russian sage is usually grown from container plants, These can be planted any time during the growing season.
-If you are planting more than one, be sure to give each plants at least 2 -3 ft. of space, to fill out into.
+Russian sage is usually grown from container plants.
+These can be planted any time during the growing season.
+If you are planting more than one, be sure to give each plant at least 2 - 3 ft. of space.
+They will quickly fill the space.

 These plants are very easy to grow.
 They tolerate poor soil, drought, and a wide range of soil pH.
 Although Russian sage is extremely drought tolerant, new transplants will need regular water.

 Gardeners in all climates should prune Russian sage plants back to about 6-8 inches in the spring.
 Do this just as the lower leaf buds are beginning to open, but before new growth fully starts.

 Many varieties of Russian sage have a somewhat weeping habit.
-If you want a more upright plant either choose a variety bred to grow upright. like 'Login', or use something like pea brush to keep the weeping side from flopping.
+If you want a more upright plant either choose a variety bred to grow upright. like "Logi", or use something like pea brush to keep the weeping side from flopping.

-It is recommended you divide plants every 4 - 6 years, to rejuvenate them and to cut back on their ability to spread.
-This gets harder to do, the old the plant gets.
+It is recommended you divide plants every 4 - 6 years to rejuvenate them and to cut back on their ability to spread.
+Older plants do not divide well.